-You don't have to make these decisions alone.
-Come and have an open and honest chat about your options, where we can help with:
+Come and have an open and honest chat about your options, what we can help with:

 01235 555 585 | email@example.com